Controversial Reddit communities: ChongLangTV

-r/ChongLangTV, whose name is derived from an ethno-linguistic slur, was a Chinese-language subreddit that espoused extreme anti-Chinese sentiment.
-On March 2, 2022, when it had over 53,000 subscribers, Reddit administrators banned the sub for "exposing privacy of others".
-One subscriber told Radio Free Asia that the Reddit ban was due to Chinese long-arm internet censorship.
+r/ChongLangTV was a Chinese-language subreddit that originated from Kanagawa Chonglang Hub on Baidu Tieba, which was known for its frequent use of racial slurs and extreme anti-China views.
+On March 2, 2022, when it had over 53,000 subscribers, Reddit administrators banned the sub for doxing a user who claimed to be a bank employee in Shanghai who blocked donations to Ukraine.
+One subscriber told Radio Free Asia that the Reddit ban was due to Chinese long-arm censorship.
 The community's founder rebooted the subreddit under the name r/CLTV in an attempt to circumvent the ban, but Reddit banned his user account in response.

 CreepShots

-A year after r/jailbait was closed, another subreddit called r/CreepShots drew controversy in the press for hosting sexualized images of women taken without their knowledge.
+A year after r/jailbait was closed, the subreddit r/CreepShots drew controversy in the press for hosting sexualized images of women taken without their knowledge.
 In the wake of this media attention, the user u/violentacrez was added to r/CreepShots as a moderator.
 This user moderated dozens of controversial subreddits as well as a few hundred general-interest communities.

-In late 2012, reports emerged that Adrian Chen of Gawker was planning an exposé which would reveal u/violentacrez's real-life identity.
+In late 2012, reports emerged that Adrian Chen of Gawker was planning an exposé that would reveal u/violentacrez's real-life identity.
 In response to the impending article, the account u/violentacrez was deleted and several major subreddits banned links to Gawker.
 Moderators defended this decision, arguing that the impending article would constitute "doxxing", and that such exposure threatened the site's structural integrity.

-When Chen informed u/violentacrez about the impending exposé, the user pleaded with Chen not to publish it.
+When Chen informed u/violentacrez of the impending exposé, the user pleaded with Chen not to publish it.
 He expressed concern about its potential impact on his employment and finances, noting that his wife was disabled and that he had a mortgage to pay.
 He also worried that he would be falsely labeled a child pornographer or antisemite due to some of the subreddits he had created.
-Despite u/violentacrez's offer to delete his postings and leave Reddit, Chen insisted he would still publish the piece.
+Despite u/violentacrez's offer to delete his postings and leave Reddit, Chen insisted on publishing the piece.